Your child can be referred by:

 - another professional.

-All referrals must be made using the Children and Young People's Therapy Service Referral Form, which you can download here.
 Please ensure you read our inclusion criteria and requirements for additional information detailed below before you submit your referral.

 Sometimes we may decide on receiving a referral for your child that it is not appropriate or necessary for your child to be seen by our service.
 A letter will be sent explaining our reasons to the referrer.